learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 Now, we'll merge `linear_backward` with our activation backward to have a complete `linear_activation_backward` function.
 Essentially, we are now computing `dZ` which we were discussing above.

 That is, $ dZ^{[l]}= dA ^{[l]} * g^{[l]'} (Z^{[l]})$.
-To calculate the derivates we have two different scenarios, depending on the activation function of choice:
+To calculate the derivatives we have two different scenarios, depending on the activation function of choice:

 - If we are using the **sigmoid activation**: